varvashenya/is_hacked/README.txt

 configured to allow a vcs command execution.
 Be safe!

 By default it works with git.
-Change the is_hacked_vcs variable to make it working with other vcs.
+Change the is_hacked.settings.vcs config value to make it working with other vcs.